 208 GTi 30th anniversary special edition: the most radical GTi from PEUGEOT Sport

-PEUGEOT unveils the 208 GTi 30th anniversary edition on the occasion of the Goodwood Festival of Speed.
+PEUGEOT presents to the public the 208 GTi 30th anniversary at the 2014 Paris Motor Show, the launch will begin in November 2014.
 30 years after the 205 GTi, PEUGEOT reinterprets the legend in a more radical version of the 208 GTi.
 The 208 GTi 30th delivers more intense driving sensations with its new Euro 6 1.6-litre THP petrol engine developing 208 hp and torque increased to 300 Nm.
 It is mated to a six-speed manual gearbox, with exceptional traction and efficiency assured through the specification of a Torsen differential and specific suspension and steering settings.
 Its sporty and assertive temperament can also been seen in its stance and look, in particularly by its two-material livery, separated by a sharp dividing line.
-It will be presented to the public at the forthcoming 2014 Paris Motor Show, with sales starting in November 2014.

 " Following on from the RCZ R, the brand called on the skills at PEUGEOT Sport to develop a more radical version of the 208 GTi.
 In this way the 208 GTi 30th celebrates the 30 years of the GTi PEUGEOT."Maxime Picat – PEUGEOT Brand CEO

 On 13 March, less than a year after its sales launch, the 10,000th PEUGEOT 208 GTi came off the production line, confirming the success of the reinterpretation of the GTi legend and PEUGEOT’s top of the range sports strategy in the B Segment.